 - Both departments must meet and agree to cross-list a course and mutually share the responsibility of maintaining revisions to CORs, degrees, and certificates.

-- Both departments must submit the identical COR under their respective areas simultaneously to the Curriculum Committee.
+- One of the departments faculty must submit the COR with the cross-listing in eLumen.
 The rationale for revision must include:

 - Explanation of how each discipline includes the body of knowledge necessary to teach the course.